alexbevi/alexbevi.github.com/_posts/2023-07-04-how-many-connections-is-my-application-establishing-to-my-mongodb-cluster.markdown

 ![](/images/mongo-conns-02.png)

 This dedicated monitor thread (`m1`) as well as a the 1 or more connections in the connection pool (`p1`) result in at least 2 connections per host.
-Note that if [`minPoolSize`](https://www.mongodb.com/docs/manual/reference/connection-string/#mongodb-urioption-urioption.minPoolSize) is > 1 this number of connections will _always_ remain open against each host a connection pool has been created for.
+Note that if [`minPoolSize`](https://www.mongodb.com/docs/manual/reference/connection-string/#mongodb-urioption-urioption.minPoolSize) (default: 0) is > 1 this number of connections will _always_ remain open against each host a connection pool has been created for.

 > Assuming a cluster with 3 nodes, each `MongoClient` instance would create 6 connections.
 {: .prompt-info }